-You won’t find one super food that makes cuts heal faster, but your diet has a big role in the healing process.
+You won't find any superfood that makes cuts heal faster, but your diet has a big role in the healing process.
 Optimal repair of wounds with minimal scarring depends on specific nutrients.
 The Cleveland Clinic refers to a variety of foods as power foods to help with wound healing.
-These foods are rich sources of the nutrients essential for rebuilding tissues: protein, zinc, iron, vitamin C and vitamin A.
+These foods are rich sources of the nutrients essential for rebuilding tissues: protein, zinc, iron, and vitamins A and C.

 Get Plenty of Protein